dojo/docs/dijit/Tooltip.rst

 ------------

 When using Firefox 2 with JAWS 9, the tooltip text is spoken twice.
 This has been fixed in Firefox 3.

+Tooltips are not spoken in IE 8 with JAWS 10.
+This is because Dijit Tooltips are implemented using the ARIA alert role and IE 8 does not support that role.
+A ticket (http://bugs.dojotoolkit.org/ticket/3957) has been filed to modify Dijit Tooltips to use the ARIA tooltip role since that role is now supported in Firefox 3 and IE 8